freeman-lab/regional/README.md

 # regional

-simple manipulation and display of spatial regions in python
+simple manipulation and display of one or many spatial regions in python

 ### install